adsweet/Phylogenetics_Lab/Lab5/README.md

 2. The base frequencies (e.g. empirical base frequencies, equal base frequencies, or estimated base frequencies)
 3. Rate heterogeneity among sites, indicated by either a gamma parameter that specifies the distribution of rates (+G (gamma) or +R (FreeRate) plus the number of rate categories), or invariant sites (+I) that specifies the proportion of sites that are not changing at all.
 ModelFinder also reports the type of frequencies (+F is the default for models with unequal frequencies, +FQ for equal frequencies).

-To do determine the best model, ModelFinder evaluates the models that best match your data while adjusting for over-fitting to your data.
-To understand this, consider a bunch of data points in a plot of two variables (right).
+To determine the best model, ModelFinder evaluates the models that best match your data while adjusting for over-fitting to your data.
+To understand this, consider a bunch of data points in a plot of two variables.
 A line that perfectly explains the data would connect each dot to each other.
 Yet connecting the dots has no predictive value as to the general trend from which these points are naturally varying, usually represented by a line or curve.
 ModelFinder will effectively penalize overfitting the model to your data to allow the model to be a better predictor of the actual evolutionary trend.
 The program does this by testing using two different criteria, the Akaike Information Criteria (AIC) and the Bayesian Information Criteria (BIC) on many different models of sequence evolution.
 The Akaike information criterion compares the likelihoods of different models and applies a penalty to models that make more assumptions.
 The Bayesian information criterion tends to penalize more for overparameterization.

 Now let’s practice searching for optimal models using IQ-Tree.

 Logon to your Jetstream account and activate the Web Shell.
-Create a “Lab5” directory in your mounted volume.
-Next, navigate to the `A-State_Phylogenetics_Systematics_Data` directory and update the contents with git pull.
-Copy the content to your “Lab5” directory, change into the “Lab5” directory, and un-tar the file.
+Create a “Lab5” directory in your mounted volume or in your home directory.
+Next, navigate to the `A-State_Phylogenetics_Systematics_Data` directory and update the contents with `git pull`.
+Copy the content to your “Lab5” directory, change into the “Lab5” directory, and  extract the tar file.
 You should see several files beginning with “Bombus.”

 To only run ModelFinder in IQ-TREE, we will call IQ-TREE and specify the “Bombus.nex” file as the sequence file using the `-s` flag.
-This file contains mitochondrial 16S sequences for 15 species of bumble bees (genus _Bombus_) and one outgroup taxon, a stingless bee (Meliponini).
+This file contains mitochondrial _16S_ sequences for 15 species of bumble bees (genus _Bombus_) and one outgroup taxon, a stingless bee (from the tribe Meliponini).
 Download the sequence file and open it in SeaView.

 :white_check_mark: __Do the sequences look like they are aligned?__

-To tell IQ-TREE to not infer the phylogeny and only find the best model, we will specify the model ```-m``` as ```MF```.
+To tell IQ-TREE not to infer the phylogeny and only find the best model, we will specify the model ```-m``` as ```MF```.
 By default, IQ-TREE will determine the type of data (e.g. DNA vs. amino acid), but you can specify this as well.
 ```
 iqtree -s Bombus.nex -m MF
 ```